Mod-4-Cross-Pol/FE_round_up/README.md

 ![logo](https://user-images.githubusercontent.com/53405028/79399821-97868a00-7f41-11ea-9f51-c88389a9d84d.png)

 ### Introduction
+Hey all you cool cats and kittens, welcome to Game On!
+Denver's hottest new platform connecting active people with games and outdoor activities.
+Users can create, join, and delete events on the event board in real time.
+Still sitting on the couch?
+Get up and join your neighbors for an exciting game of spike ball at City Park or a hike at Red Rocks!

+### Description
 This was our final "cross-pollination" project at Turing School of Software and Design.
 Our team of two front end students and two back end students were tasked with developing a complete app from scratch using new technologies.
 The app allows a user to log in (project is currently a prototype with one universal user) and view a map with pins representing local events near them.
 The user can search events by date or activity type.
 A user can also create activities to post to the "activity board" choosing from a list of set activities or creating their own custom activity.
 The user can choose to "sign up" for an activity or decide to "cancel" if they are unable to attend.

 ### Screenshots